 Wireless Technology

-The shift towards wireless headphones has been significant, driven by advancements in Bluetooth technology and the convenience of cable-free listening.
-While this review focuses on wired alternatives to the Koss Porta Pro, many of the discussed brands also offer high-quality wireless models.
-As wireless technology continues to improve, expect better sound quality, lower latency, and longer battery life from wireless headphones.
+The market for wireless headphones has been huge, due mainly to the advancement of Bluetooth technology and the comfort of cable-free listening.
+While this review mainly discusses wired alternatives to the Koss Porta Pro, it is worth mentioning that many of the brands talked about also have high-quality wireless options.
+With the continuous improvement of wireless technology, better sound quality, lower latency, and longer battery life are expected from wireless headphones.

 High-Resolution Audio